 The price of this first system being tested was targeted to be $1995, and was to be sold "exchange," with an appropriate core charge old Bosch harness, ECU, ICU, AFM, and throttle body.
 This system had some minimal fault code storage and downloading capability.

-We have had no trouble passing smog with any of these systems.
+We have had no trouble passing tail pipe emissions standard easily with any of these systems.
 This system was functionally superior, in that it actually runs cleaner than Digifant.
 However, this system was not legal in some states, including California, because it is not exactly original.
 No effort was ever made to get a CARB Executive Order for this system because we decided to go in a considerably different direction.

 All the effort we put into the programming of the first system failed to work flawlessly on the installation we have done—without a fair amount of "custom tuning."
 In other words, all 50 systems required lots and lots of iterations and fine tuning.
 Even small deviations between two of the same engines, coupled with slight differences in things like AC or power steering load, would make idle control difficult to nail down perfectly.

 We eventually came to the conclusion that it is necessary to step up the sophistication of the system design substantially in order for it to better adapt to variations between engines and vehicles.
 To that end, we took two steps back... but a HUGE leap forward.

 The main changes in this new direction are as follows:

 1. Addition of a mass air sensor—replaces the air flow meter housing

 2. Addition of crank and cam position/speed sensors—replaces the distributor

 3. Change from one coil to four coil-on-plug coils